CZ-NIC/knot-resolver/doc/build.rst

    "luacov_", "``check-config``", "Code coverage analysis for Lua modules."

 .. [#] If ``meson >= 0.46`` isn't available for your distro, check backports
-   repository oor use python pip to install it.
+   repository or use python pip to install it.
 .. [#] Requires ``__attribute__((cleanup))`` and ``-MMD -MP`` for
    dependency file generation.
 GCC, Clang and ICC are supported.
 .. [#] You can use variables ``<dependency>_CFLAGS`` and ``<dependency>_LIBS``